-Vocational Training Support Through the Mobile Training Centre

-Vocational high schools and vocational schools for higher education are among the educational institutions providing qualified employees to the energy distribution industry.
+We have designed a mobile game in order to reach children through an innovative channel.
+'Enerjimi Koruyorum' mobile game enables children to build their own cities while they learn how to save energy and what to care about.
+More than 300 thousand children who had the opportunity to be aware of scarce energy sources played our mobile game.
+Vocational Training Support Through the Mobile Training Centre Vocational high schools and vocational schools for higher education are among the educational institutions providing qualified employees to the energy distribution industry.
 To increase the education level of the labor force in the energy distribution industry as well as the number of young people in the industry, we have implemented the Vocational Training Support through the Mobile Training Centre project.
 The project was launched in 2017 and is a first in the industry.
 We intend to contribute to the qualifications of students and teachers in the field of electric-electronic technology.
 As part of the project, the Mobile Training Centre is equipped with up-to-date equipment and technology used in the energy industry and capable of providing all the theoretical and practical technical training required in field operations.
 It also supports the development of technical skills for vocational high school students and educators.

-We have reached 1,517 students in 14 different cities (Ankara, Bartın, Çankırı, Karabük, Kastamonu, Kırıkkale, Zonguldak, Istanbul Anatolian Side, Adana, Osmaniye, Gaziantep, Mersin, Kilis and Hatay) under the Vocational Training Collaboration Agreement signed with the Ministry of National Education.
-The Agreement will continue until the end of 2020.
+We also rearranged Küsmesin Yıldızlar storybook as a home theater with a finger puppet set and delivered it to more than 5 thousand children in 7 provinces.
+Within the scope of the project, we aim to reach more than 10 thousand children in 14 different cities (Ankara, Bartın, Çankırı, Karabük, Kastamonu, Kırıkkale, Zonguldak, Istanbul Anatolian Side, Adana, Osmaniye, Gaziantep, Mersin, Kilis and Hatay) in total.